joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/arrays-and-callbacks/lesson-notes/README.md

 ## Array are Passed By Reference

 Arrays and objects are passed by reference.
 This is a handy thing to know, and may explain a reason for certain bugs in your code when working with arrays.
-It will also become more relevant when we move into the topics of data structures.
+It will also become more relevant when we move into the topics of other data structures.

 [Arrays are passed by reference](./arrays-passed-by-reference.md)